LesleyLai/blog/contents/blog/lea/en.md

 ---
 id: lea
-title: "Intuition Behind X86 \"lea\" Instruction"
+title: 'Intuition Behind X86 "lea" Instruction'
 lang: en
-create: '2019-06-11'
+created: "2019-06-11"
-lastModify: '2019-06-11'
+modified: "2019-06-11"
-categories:
+tags:
   - c
   - code
   - x86
 ---

 During the [last meeting](https://www.meetup.com/North-Denver-Metro-C-Meetup/events/261292867/) of the North Denver C++ Meetup, some people mentioned that `lea` is more confusing than other instructions. `lea` is an acronym for "load effective address."
 The usual explanation is "to put a memory address from the source into the destination."
 The syntax of `lea` in the Intel Syntax is the following:

 ```nasm
 lea destination, source